ModusCreateOrg/extjs-reactjs-examples/05-mixins/README.md

 install``` followeed by ```npm run```

 * a-floatingbox - simple example illustrating hoc for floating box (see src/box.js and src/App.css)
-* b-configs - simple example illustrating static members (examine output in Chrome developer tools)
+* b-configs - simple example illustrating static members (this has been ejected and configured so decorators work)

-b-configs is a broken example.
-It seems you cannot use decorators with create-react-app.
-As well, doing ```npm install --save-dev babel-plugin-transform-decorators-legacy``` removes some pacakges from node_modules that further breaks the created app.